CabboShiba/KeyAuth-Server-Emulator/README.md

 # KeyAuthServerEmulator - DROP STAR AND FOLLOW TO SUPPORT ME

+NOTE: This program got patched on 27/01/2023 by Keyauth Dev Team.

+I'm currently working on a new emulator, but I will not probably release it.

+I think this project is a good start, and you could update it yourself.

+Hope you enjoyed it.

 **THIS IS NOT A BYPASS!**

 With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Server.
 It uses API V1.0.